 Members of the faculty have identified a core set of competencies that each associate degree graduate from Montcalm Community College should possess.
 These competencies are considered integral to providing opportunities for lifelong learning, preparing people for successful transfer, and preparing people for competence in the workplace.
 The identified competencies are reflected in a recommended set of courses that make up the general education core requirements for each of the associate degrees offered at the college.

 All associate-degree graduates are expected to demonstrate increased:

-- proficiency in written and oral communications; - understanding of the natural world and the scientific method; - understanding of the American political system; - understanding of global interdependence and the interrelation of communities, states, nations and peoples; - knowledge of issues related to cultural diversity; - understanding of and proficiency in basic computational methods and mathematical concepts and applications; - understanding of and proficiency in the application of the tools of information technology to personal and professional work: - proficiency in critical thinking and problem solving; and - ability to make ethical considerations in political, social, professional and personal endeavors.
+- · competence in written communications; - · competence in oral communications; - knowledge of the natural world and application of scientific methods; - competence in local, national and global citizenship; - competence in basic computational methods and mathematical concepts and applications; - understanding of the application of the tools of information technology to personal and professional work; and - competence in critical thinking and problem solving.